tyrichardson/react-student-list/README.md

 # REACT GITHUB STUDENT LIST

 Before you get started make sure to look through the code that has been provided.
-Server side code to `GET` and `POST` a GitHub user has been proviced for you.
+Server side code to `GET` and `POST` a GitHub user has been provided for you.
 There is also a form in a **component** (`components/StudentForm/StudentForm.js`) that passes data entered by the user back to `App.js`.
 You should not need to modify the StudentForm **component**.

 ### Setup